-- Lyme Disease:- Lyme disease can cause the hearing loss due to the bite of a kick.
+- Lyme Disease:- Lyme disease can cause hearing loss due to the bite of a kick.
 Side effects of Lyme disease may cause hearing loss and tinnitus.

-- Syphilis:- It can cause the hearing loss.
+- Syphilis:- It can cause hearing loss.
 If people wait for longer, then it will continue and make you deaf.

 Severe jaundice in infancy

 Jaundice that is severe enough to require a blood transfusion can result in hearing loss.
-This is related to the potential damage that high levels of bilirubin can cause to the nerves of hearing.
+This is related to the potential damage that high levels of bilirubin can cause the nerves of hearing.

 If the baby gets an ear infection often and doesn’t recover through medicines then the cause of hearing loss could be premature birth which persists as a permanent hearing loss.

-This is a mood disorder.
+Depression is a mood disorder.
 It causes a persistent feeling of sadness and loss of interest in daily activities.
 At its worst, it can lead a person to feel that life is not worth living.

 Hearing loss is extremely common from bacterial or fungal meningitis.
 Meningitis attacks the covering of the brain and the spinal cord.
 Once in recovery, hearing evaluations should be performed.